penghaorui/Discontinuous-Galerkin-method/README.md

  > - a) using MPI and OpenMP
  > - b) using only OpenMP

-The input_files directory provides the files for the input. two subfolders are included in the input_file directory. input_files/mesh contains the mesh files and the matlab codes to generate them.
+The input_files directory provides the files for the input.
+Two subfolders are included in the input_file directory.
+The input_files/mesh contains the mesh files and the matlab codes to generate them.

 input_files/precomputed_matrix/ contains the matlab codes to generate precomputed matrices that will be used as input to the DG code later.
-The precomputed matrices are necessary according the DG theory,
+The precomputed matrices are necessary according the DG theory.
 Part of these matlab codes are given by the book: Nodal Discontinuous Galerkin Methods: Algorithms, Analysis, and Applications.

 The output_files contain the files for the output.
 To use the code follow the steps below:
 step 1: create mesh files by running input_files/mesh/**main.m**
 step 2:
->if choose to use MPI,run the command below:
+>if choose to use MPI with 2 cores, run the command below:
 > - mpicc -o dg DG_leap_Frog_MPI.c -lm -fopenmp
 > - mpirun -np 2 dg